cram0/edubopper/README.md

 - `http://localhost:3000?random=true`

-Since I implemented every cards' functionalities (classe, spécialité, and notes), prefilling is done on the highschool only, the cards are dynamically loading a random highschool, with a pre-deterministic random "seed" (modulo based on index), so depending on the highschool you get, you get specific Bac specialités.
+Since I implemented every cards' functionalities (classe, spécialité, and notes), prefilling is done on the hs and first card, the cards are dynamically loading a random highschool, with a pre-deterministic random "seed" (modulo based on index), so depending on the highschool you get, you get specific Bac specialités.

 ### Components